 The students will be principally mathematical and physical science majors and engineers.
 Math 547 and 548 currently satisfy the analysis requirement for a math major.

 Math 549 or 551 or 552.

-Avner Friedman, or Watson Fulks, or Anthony Labarre, or Angus Taylor and Robert Mann
+Avner Friedman, or Watson Fulks, or Anthony Labarre, or Kenneth A. Ross, or Angus Taylor and Robert Mann